vonkanehoffen/wix-style-react/src/DropdownLayout/README.md

 # DropdownLayout component

-> Dropdown layout Component to use in autocopmlete and select
+> Dropdown layout Component to use in autocomplete and select

 **Note:** For creating dropdown-like components, please refer to the `<DropdownBase/>` component documentation.